DevAyu-Codes/ConvertInto.IO/README.md

 **You can get the HTML, CSS and JS file from files section**

 Note:
-This code is solely written by Ayush and you can use it as long as you don't consider it as yours'.
+This code is solely written by Ayu and you can use it as long as you don't consider it as yours'.

 Please check my other repos too.